Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Additional experiment results

 \subsubsection{Top-K selection for fixed K}

 We consider the case where test units are selected via (i) top-K (or bottom-K) among predicted affinities in the test set.
 We apply the vanilla conformal prediction and our proposed methods with $\mathfrak{S} = 2^{[m]}$, so that selection-conditional coverage implies FCR control.
-Results under selection rules (ii) and (iii) demonstrate similar patterns, which we defer to Appendix~\ref{app:subsec_DTI}.
+Results under selection rules (ii) and (iii) demonstrate similar patterns, which are in Supplementary Section~\ref{app:subsec_DTI}.

 Figure~\ref{fig:dti_topK_test} shows $\hat{\textrm{Miscov}}$ (the left panel) and the average length of the prediction intervals (the right panel) for $K\in \{20,100, 1000, 2000, 5000, 10000\}$ and nominal miscoverage level $\alpha\in\{0.1,0.8\}$.
 We see that vanilla conformal prediction is over-confident for pairs with the highest predicted affinities, while being under-confident for the lowest.
 In contrast, our proposed methods achieve near-exact coverage under different nominal levels.
 By comparing the solid and dashed lines in the right panel, we observe that in this problem, the intrinsic uncertainty in higher-predicted-affinity pairs is larger, so a longer prediction interval is needed to achieve certain coverage.